 Choose a topic

-The first step in writing a problem-solution essay is choosing a topic.
-The topic should usually be a social issue you are passionate about and have a solution to be implemented.
-Your topic can be a local, national, or global issue.
-Here are some problem-solution essay topics:
+The first step in writing a problem solution essay is selecting a topic.
+Ideally, this should be a social issue that you care deeply about and have a viable solution for.
+Your chosen topic can focus on a local, national, or global concern.
+Here are some ideas for your problem-solution essay:

 - The problem of homelessness in urban areas and proposed solutions to assist college students struggling with housing insecurity.

-- The issue of gun control and strategies to address gun violence on college campuses, ensuring the safety of young people.
+- The question of gun control and strategies to address gun violence on college campuses, ensuring the safety of young people.

 - The challenge of maintaining healthy family relationships in the modern world, with a focus on the impact of college education and potential solutions to strengthen family bonds.